tensorflow/tensorboard/DEVELOPMENT.md

 # How to Develop TensorBoard

-TensorBoard at HEAD relies on the nightly installation of TensorFlow, so please install TensorFlow nighly for development.
+TensorBoard at HEAD relies on the nightly installation of TensorFlow, so please install TensorFlow nightly for development.
 To install TensorFlow nightly, `pip install` the link to the [appropriate whl file listed at the TensorFlow repository](https://github.com/tensorflow/tensorflow).

 Our decision to develop on TensorFlow nightly has pros and cons.
 A main advantage is that plugin authors can use the latest features of TensorFlow.
 A disadvantage is that the previous release of TensorFlow does not suffice for development.